makandra/geordi/README.md

 errors.
 In case a feature fails without a message, try running it with `--debug` or `-d`.

-- *Options:* Any unknown option will be passed through to Cucumber, e.g. `--format pretty`.
+- *Options:* Any unknown option will be passed through to Cucumber, but you need to use an `=` instead of a space to separate parameter name and value, e.g. `--format=pretty`.

 ### `geordi deploy [STAGE]`